kashif-flask/mlproject/README.md

 2. Install all dependencies given in requirements.txt file in cmd using  pip install -r requirements.txt
 3. run the file app.py in cmd , you will get local host http://127.0.0.1:5000/
 4. Now open the url in web browser.
-5. You can also create docker image by writing command in cmd:"docker build -t styletransferapp . " and then just run the image cmd:docker run -p 5000:5000 styletransferapp, now you can run the app on localhost:5000
+5. You can also create docker image by writing command in cmd:"docker build -t studentmarks . " and then just run the image cmd:docker run -p 5000:5000 studentmarks, now you can run the app on localhost:5000
 6. Then you will see the home page

 ## How to use app